Cobhams Asuquo: Music career

 Asuquo performed at the World Economic Forum in Davos, Switzerland in January 2014.
 CNN Africa Voices interviewed Asuquo in December 2011.

 Asuquo, alongside African musicians such as Dbanj, Omawumi, Femi Kuti and Somi, visited the White House to raise awareness on agriculture in Nigeria, through Bono’s global humanitarian group, ‘ONE Campaign’.
 He was also invited to participate in the three-day US-Africa summit.
 Asuquo was invited by the ONE campaign to produce the anthem for the "Poverty is Sexist’ campaign titled Strong Girl.

-Asuquo was called again to produce a remix of "StrongGirl" and this time it included Bono as one of the artistes.
+Asuquo was called again to produce a remix of "StrongGirl", this time including Bono as one of the artistes.
 Asuquo was also invited to be part of the UN Global Goals campaign and co-produced the song "Tell Everyone".
 The song featured various African artistes such as Sauti Sol (Kenya), Mafikizolo (South Africa), Yemi Alade (Nigeria) and Diamond Platnumz (Tanzania).
-On September 26, Asuquo performed live on stage at the Global Citizens Festival New York Central Park to promote the UN Global Goals.
+On September 26, Asuquo performed on stage at the Global Citizens Festival New York Central Park to promote the UN Global Goals.
 Asuquo was a producer on the Coke Studio Africa Season 3 show, which aired across various African countries.
 In 2016 Asuquo produced the Rhythm Unplugged show and Hennessy Artistry.
 He also produced the first "One Africa" concert in Houston Texas.

 On January 1, 2015, Asuquo released his first music video for "Ordinary People".
 He has released 5 other singles – "Do the Right Thing" featuring Bez (2015), Christmas song "Star of Wonder" (2015), Boosit ft.
 Falz (2016), "The Other Room" ft.
 Ugovinna (2016) and "Adore" ft.
 Lauretta Cookey and Fome Peters (2016).